Top 10 Knit Stitches for a Basket or Plant Cover!

 Alternative ways to hold it up:

 If you’re in love with a specific stitch and you’re determined to use it, even if it’s a looser stitch.
+You could improvise and use something to hold it up. ;)

 • String yarn through the top and cinch it and tie a bow in it, or weave in the end so you can’t see that it’s cinched.
-I did this on my Lattice Stitch cozy.
+I did this on my Lattice Stitch cover.

 • Sew elastic to the top inside of it.